btihen/getdata_project/README.md

 * read the **TRAINING** data -- the same as the test data (except **test** is replaced with **train**)

-**TIDY THE DATA** -- requirement 4
-* Start by labeling all the variable in each data frame
+**REQUIREMENT 4 -- ensure each variable is labeled in the final summary data frame** Doing this at the start for each data frame to make it hard to make mistakes -- normally one prefers to read in data with headers -- doing this at the start simulates this.

 * the measurement labels come from the features.txt file

   (used a for loop to take the feature labels and add it to the measurement_df$Name)

 * subject data is converted to a data frame and named subject_id
 * activity data is converted to a data frame and named acitivity_id
 * MERGE THE subject, activity and measurement data frames for both test and training data this is straightforward using cbind:

  `test_df <- cbind(test_subject_df, test_activity_df, test_measures)`
  `train_df <- cbind(train_subject_df, train_activity_df, train_measures)`

-  (this is done as soon as possible to ensure that the data order doesn't change since the data isn't indexed)
+ doing this as soon as possible to ensure that the data order doesn't change since the data isn't indexed.

-**MERGE the TEST and TRAINING data** -- requirement 1
+**REQUIREMENT 1 -- MERGE the TEST and TRAINING data**

   this is straightforward using:

   `all_data <- rbind( test_df, train_df )`

-**Add READABLE activity labels** -- requirement 3
+**REQUIREMENT 3 -- Add READABLE activity labels**

   this is straightforward using merge to match the activity_labels against the activity_id:

   `all_data <- merge(activity_labels,all_data, by="activity_id", all=FALSE)`

-**CREATE a tidy summary data frame with just means and standard deviations for each observation** -- requirement 2
+**REQUIREMENT 2 -- CREATE a tidy summary data frame with just means and standard deviations for each observation**

   Identify the appropriate columns and use that to extract the correct data into a new summary data frame

 * extract the list of column names

   `all_data_names <- colnames(all_data)`

-* created a grep pattern to match mean, std, subject and activity (without the id) `pattern = "mean|std|subject_id|activity$"`
+* created a grep pattern to match mean, std, subject and activity (without the id)

+  `pattern = "mean|std|subject_id|activity$"`

-* apply grepl and which to create a vector of the required column names `use_columns <- grepl( pattern, all_data_names, ignore.case=TRUE )` `report_columns = which( use_columns )`
+* apply grepl and which to create a vector of the required column names

+  `use_columns <- grepl( pattern, all_data_names, ignore.case=TRUE )`

+  `report_columns = which( use_columns )`

 * generate the new summary data frame with the appropriate data:

   `all_means_n_stddevs <- all_data[ report_columns ]`

 * finally reorder the data so that:
   * first column is the control variarble (the subject)
   * second column is the recorded subject activity (in human readable format)
-  * remaining columns is the recorded summary data from the smartphone `tidy_summary_means_n_stddevs <- all_means_n_stddevs[ c(2,1,3:length(report_columns) )]`
+  * remaining columns is the recorded summary data from the smartphone

+  `tidy_summary_means_n_stddevs <- all_means_n_stddevs[ c(2,1,3:length(report_columns) )]`

-**Write the summary data frame to a file** -- requirement 5
+**REQUIREMENT 5 -- Write the summary data frame to a file**

   done using:

   `write.table( tidy_summary_means_n_stddevs, file=tidy_data_path_file, row.name=FALSE, sep="," )`

   this creates a csv file, but gave it a TXT extension to ensure compatibility with the coursera website.